MarioKnight/cPanel-wp-management/README.md

 `./plugin-update.sh *plugin name*` - Searches for the inputted plugin with the accounts and updates it if it is found.
 This must be entered as the plugin's folder name.
 For example, "wordpress-seo" should be used rather than "Yoast SEO":
  `./plugin-update.sh wordpress-seo`

- `./plugin-search.sh *plugin name*` - Searches the accounts for the inputted plugin and returns its status.
+`./plugin-search.sh *plugin name*` - Searches the accounts for the inputted plugin and returns its status for each account.
+This must be entered as the plugin's folder name.

+`./plugin-install.sh *plugin name` - Will install and activate the inputted plugin from the Wordpress.org repo to each account.
+This must be entered as the plugin's folder name.

+`./plugin-remove.sh *plugin name*` - Will deactivate and uninstall the inputted plugin from the accounts.
 This must be entered as the plugin's folder name.

 `./theme-status.sh` - Lists all of the themes and their statuses.